wp-plugins/bepro-listings/readme.txt

 1. Don't like our gallery?
 Simply use another or interface with ours.
 Don't like our video player... document reader... audio player... etc

 2. The listings and detail pages are templates.
 Yes, they can be rearanged, sections removed, and be completely restyled.
-Thats why you can use our plugin for so many different listing niches.
+Thats why you can use this plugin for so many different listing niches

 3. Our addons all communicate.
 You can create a new addon which can communicate with them too.

 = Popular Uses =

-BePro Listings can be integrated into your current **theme**.
-Configure options like, # of uploads, **ajax search filter**, default search distance, and item page details.
+BePro Listings can be integrated into your current **theme** and simulate any directory type.
+Configure options affecting, search/filter, front end submission, detail pages and more.
 With our profile shortcode, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin:

 	* Paid Listings - Use our s2member or PMPro addons to charge users for listing on your website
 	* Store Finder - List your store or shop branches including, location and contact details
 	* Directory - Employee, staff, members, pets, Business, Job Search, Job Board, or any other type of directory listings site
-	* Vehicles - List your dealer inventory, cars, trucks, etc. Or use geo features for Fleet Tracking
+	* Vehicles - List your dealer inventory, cars, trucks, boats, planes etc. Or use geo features for Fleet Tracking
-	* Affiliate - List, price, and link to amazon products and other popular affilate projects.
+	* Affiliate - List, price, and link to amazon products or other popular affilate campaigns.
-	* Classifieds - Sell ad space or use the system like a bullitin board
+	* Advertising - Sell ad space or use the system like a bullitin board
+	* Classifieds - Run mutiple directory types consecutively on the same domain (Requires Origami) or multisite support is included
 	* Products & Services - List them yourself or allow members to list products and/or services e.g. product catalogue
 	* Informational - Tourism, points of interest, and other details best shown via google maps
 	* Front End Uploads - Using the submission form shortcode, users can contribute blog posts for you to review and publish
 	* Image website - Artists are using the new Gallery features to categorize, manage, and showcase their work
-	* Video Listings - Feature HTML5 videos (w/ flash fallback) from sites like youtube or videos uploaded to your server.
+	* Video Listings - Feature HTML5 videos (w/ flash fallback) from sites like youtube or videos uploaded to your server with our videos addon.
-	* Podcast & Music - List and categorize all of your audio files including mp3 and wav then play them on a HTML5 player  (w/ flv fallback)
+	* Podcast & Music - List and categorize all of your audio files including mp3 and wav then play them on a HTML5 player  (w/ flv fallback) with our audio addon
-	* Document Directory - Showcase multiple file types allowing users to search and view them on your website
+	* Document Directory - Showcase multiple file types allowing users to search and view them on your website with our documents addon
 	* Portfolio - Feature your work in various ways, allowing users to view details and comment.
 Best solution for showcasing portfolio projects.
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
-In fact, we have a BePro Listings Realestate addon
+In fact, we have a free BePro Listings Realestate addon
 	* Google Maps - We have one of the most feature rich google map options available for wordpress.
 Many users choose us just for this feature.

 = KEY FEATURES =